bidstack-group/pubguard-sdk-android/README.md

 # Getting Started

 These instructions will enable you to get the Pubguard library running on your Android app.
+iOS instructions can be found [here](https://github.com/bidstack-group/pubguard-sdk-ios)

 ## Prerequisites